MexHigh/MexHigh/README.md

 ### Very personal projects 😏

-I'm usually using my own Gitlab instance at https://git.leon.wtf and mirror the 'good' repos to Github.
+I'm usually using my own Gitlab instance profile at https://git.leon.wtf/leon and mirror the 'good' repos to Github.

 Check it out to see more Projects 😄